Congoleum Corporation and Asbestos

 In some cases, the plaintiffs recognized that Congoleum products were labeled as containing asbestos; however, they claimed the company did not warn of potential health consequences.[3]

 One example of a lawsuit against Congoleum came from a man, Robert Ehret, who worked as a flooring contractor.
-This flooring contractor developed a rare type of mesothelioma, pericardial mesothelioma, which attacks the tissue lining the heart.
+He developed a rare type of mesothelioma, pericardial mesothelioma, which attacks the tissue lining the heart.

 Ehret’s widow sued Congoleum and other companies that made flooring with asbestos.
 Unfortunately, this man did not survive the resulting trial.
 His surviving family was awarded over $3 million for pain, suffering, and medical expenses caused by his working with asbestos products.[7]